 7. Update a light fixture

-You can run up a big bill with fancy track lighting and other expensive fixtures, but there are plenty of less costly pendant lights and lanterns available to hang over a kitchen table or spruce up a hallway.
+You can run up a big bill with fancy track lighting and other expensive fixtures.
+Still, you can find plenty of less costly pendant lights and lanterns available to hang over a kitchen table or spruce up a hallway.
 Many of them cost well under $100.